text70/com-system/README.md

 ### What it do:

-✦Provides a directory level environment GHC compiler and the required haskell packages for building and compiling the haskell language (.hs) files into easy-to-run static executeables, without the need to engage with cabal, stack, or ghcup (Yay!🎉🥳🎈)
+✦Provides a directory level environment GHC compiler and the required haskell packages for building and compiling the haskell language (.hs) files into easy-to-run static executables, without the need to engage with cabal, stack, or ghcup (Yay!🎉🥳🎈)
 ✦Provides a way to search for the nixpkgs equivalent of the hackage packages from any .hs file and modules listed.
 ✦This system formalizes what developers have been